fbpx

 CGH Residence Les Granges du Soleil (Plagne Soleil)

-Situated at the foot of the La Plagne chair lift, Residence Les Granges du Soleil is very convenient and gives guests fantastic views over Mont Blanc.
+Located at the foot of the La Plagne chair lift, Residence Les Granges du Soleil is very convenient and gives guests fantastic views over Mont Blanc.

 Each contemporary styled apartment is decorated to a high standard and come fully equipped with a kitchen, bathroom, TV and free Wi-Fi connection.
 They also have private balconies, from which you can enjoy the spectacular views.